Please note: Some of these files are Adobe Acrobat® (PDF) formatted files. To view them, you will need to download the free Adobe Acrobat file reader.

 - The student assumes full responsibility for any medical expenses incurred during the insurance enrollment periods and neither Boston College nor the insurance company will be held responsible for any expenses incurred.

 Incomplete waivers will not be processed.
 Waivers must be completed every year.
-All waivers must be submitted by September 23, 2016, for the entire academic year or by January 27, 2017, for the spring semester only.
+All waivers must be submitted by September 21, 2018, for the entire academic year or by January 25, 2019, for the spring semester only.
 Students who do not complete a waiver prior to the deadline will automatically be enrolled in and charged the student-only premium for the Student Blue Plan.
+Once the waiver is submitted, the charge will be removed from the student account in real time; students and authorized payers can verify the adjustment by logging in to MyBill and viewing Current Activity on the View & Pay Accounts tab.
+Students are responsible for verifying that their waiver was submitted correctly.

 Providing insurance information to other offices on campus (e.g., Athletics, Health Services) does not fulfill the waiver requirement.
-If a student does not complete a waiver with the Office of Student Services, either through the Agora Portal or on paper, prior to the deadline, he or she will automatically be enrolled in and charged for the Student Blue Plan.
+If a student does not complete a waiver with the Office of Student Services, either through www.bc.edu/myservices or on paper, prior to the deadline, he or she will automatically be enrolled in and charged for the Student Blue Plan.

 Students are eligible for the insurance plans offered through the Health Connector but should review these plans carefully, because they may have high deductibles.